wthayer/documents/docs/BR.md

 8. **Acknowledgment and Acceptance**: An acknowledgment and acceptance that the CA is entitled to revoke the certificate immediately if the Applicant were to violate the terms of the Subscriber or Terms of Use Agreement or if the CA discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.

 ### 9.6.4 Relying party representations and warranties
+No stipulation.

 ### 9.6.5 Representations and warranties of other participants
+No stipulation.

 ## 9.7 Disclaimers of warranties
+CAs and Delegated Third Parties operating under this Policy shall not disclaim any responsibilities described in this Policy.

 ## 9.8 Limitations of liability
 For delegated tasks, the CA and any Delegated Third Party MAY allocate liability between themselves contractually as they determine, but the CA SHALL remain fully responsible for the performance of all parties in accordance with these Requirements, as if the tasks had not been delegated.